Grandson charged with murder in DeKalb woman's death | Atlanta: News, Weather and Traffic

 ALSO: Grandson charged with kidnapping, assault

-Gregory Williams had been in jail since Thursday, when he was found in his grandmother’s car.
+Gregory Williams, 36, had been in jail since Thursday, when he was found in his grandmother’s car.
 He was arrested in a Kroger parking lot and charged with kidnapping, aggravated assault and theft by taking.
 On Saturday, he was charged with felony murder, though her body was not located.

 Family members reported Millicent Williams missing Sunday, according to DeKalb police.
 Officers found her Decatur-area home in disarray and there was blood inside.